 For my birthday back in January, I decided to take a solo trip out West to Colorado, Oregon, and Washington.
 With the decision to move to a new city again on my radar, I wanted to spend some time in Denver, Boulder, Portland, and Seattle to get a feel for what it would be like to live in each city.
 Today, I’ll be sharing a bit about my solo trip to Denver.

 About a month prior to my trip, I started looking seriously at flights.
 It’s no secret that I love flying Southwest so, once I found an affordable flight into Denver for the day I was looking to leave, I booked it.
-Living in the DC area means I’m pretty fortunate to have three different airports to choose from, which gives me some flexibility and allows me to truly find the most affordable flight.
+Living in the DC area at the time meant I was pretty fortunate to have three different airports to choose from, which gave me some flexibility and allowed me to truly find the most affordable flight.

 When I was three weeks away, I booked a nonstop flight from DC to Denver, and then another one-way ticket from Denver to Portland later the next week.

 I spent quite a bit of time researching different Denver neighborhoods before ultimately booking a one-bedroom apartment on Airbnb.com — get a $20 credit by signing up here!